Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsubsection{Similarity measure}

-Reasoning in VSA is based on similarity between hypervectors.
-The common similarity measures in VSA are the dot (scalar, inner) product, cosine similarity, overlap, and Hamming distance.
-Here we use the dot product (denoted as $\langle\cdot,\cdot\rangle$) as the similarity measure.
+Processing in HDC/VSA is based on similarity between hypervectors.
+The common similarity measures in HDC/VSA are the dot (scalar, inner) product, cosine similarity, overlap, and Hamming distance.
+In Multiply-Add-Permute, it is common to use either the cosine similarity or the dot product.
+Therefore, we will be using the dot product (denoted as $\langle\cdot,\cdot\rangle$) as the similarity measure below.